NullCode1337/TWRP_tree_j2xlte/README.md

 # TWRP For the Galaxy J2 2016
-This device configuration is all you need to compile TWRP for yourself!
+Device Configuration for compiling TWRP by yourself.
 Please credit me (@NullCode on XDA) and all the appropriate people if you use it in one of your builds.

 ## Bugs
 MTP still not working